 The mayor, who functions as the city's Chief Executive Officer, is elected at large and serves a four-year term of office.

 Hendersonville City Hall is located at 101 Maple Drive North.
-City Hall is open for business Monday through Friday, 8:00 a.m. until 5:00 p.m. daily.
-The telephone number is (615) 822-1000.
+City Hall is open for business Monday through Friday, 8 am until 4:30 pm daily.
+The telephone number is 615-822-1000.
 The Board of Mayor and Aldermen meets twice monthly to conduct city business.
-Meetings are held on the second and fourth Tuesday at 7:30 p.m. at City Hall.
+Meetings are held on the second and fourth Tuesday at 7 pm at City Hall.
 Three aldermen serve on each of the Board's various sub-committees which meet a minimum of once a month to consider proposals.
 Findings and recommendations are reported to the full Board of Mayor and Aldermen for decisions.
 Citizen volunteers, who are appointed by the Mayor or the Board, serve on several sub-commissions that also meet a minimum of once a month.
 The commissions oversee routine operations of various city activities.
-One alderman/alderwoman serves as non-voting liaison, and reports any recommendations to the full Board for a decision.
+One alderman/alderwoman serves as non-voting liaison and reports any recommendations to the full Board for a decision.
 All meetings of the Board of Mayor and Aldermen, its sub-committees, and its commissions are set by city ordinance, and are always open to the public.
-Regular meeting notices are posted on an outdoor bulletin board at City Hall, and any special called meeting of the Board, a committee, or a commission are also posted on the bulletin board, and are announced in the local bi-weekly newspaper when time permits.
+The monthly calendar is posted on an outdoor bulletin board at City Hall.
+For regular meetings, notices are posted on the City's website.
+For special-called meetings, the notices are posted on the bulletin board, on the website, and the notice is sent out to the press.